immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 where \\(T_i\\) is the latency of each service.
 If you have 5 services each taking 20ms, you're already at 100ms with zero margin for error.

-This is why latency budgets are so important - and why you need to be brutal about them.
-I've been in way too many meetings where someone says "oh we can just add another service call, it's only 10ms" and then suddenly your p99 latency is 200ms and you're wondering what happened.
+Strict latency budgets are critical: incremental service calls ("only 10ms each") compound quickly, potentially doubling p99 latency from 100ms to 200ms.

 **Throughput Requirements:**

-For peak load, I'm targeting:
+Target peak load:
 $$Q_{peak} \geq 1.5 \times 10^6 \text{ QPS}$$

-Now, Little's Law gives us a way to figure out how many servers we need.
+Using Little's Law to relate throughput, latency, and concurrency.
 With service time \\(S\\) and \\(N\\) servers:
 $$N = \frac{Q_{peak} \times S}{U_{target}}$$

-But here's the thing - \\(U_{target}\\) shouldn't be a fixed percentage like 0.7.
-That's wasteful at scale.
-With 1000 instances, a fixed 30% buffer means 300 idle instances just sitting there burning money.

-Instead, buffer capacity dynamically based on autoscaling response time:
-$$N_{buffer} = \frac{dQ}{dt} \times T_{scale}$$

-where:
-- \\(\frac{dQ}{dt}\\) = traffic growth rate (QPS/second)
-- \\(T_{scale}\\) = time to provision + warm up new instances

-**Example:** If traffic grows at 10K QPS/second during peak, and instances take 90 seconds to provision and warm up, you need buffer for 900K QPS.
-At 1K QPS/instance, that's 900 instances buffer - regardless of fleet size.

-Key insight: buffer is constant based on scaling speed, not a percentage of fleet.
-A 100-instance fleet and 10,000-instance fleet need the same buffer if they face the same traffic growth rate and provisioning time.
+where \\(U_{target}\\) is target utilization.
+This fundamental queueing theory relationship helps us understand the capacity needed to handle peak traffic while maintaining acceptable response times.

 **Availability Constraint:**

-I'm aiming for "five nines" (99.995% uptime):
+Target "five nines" (99.999% uptime):
-$$A = \frac{\text{MTBF}}{\text{MTBF} + \text{MTTR}} \geq 0.9995$$
+$$A = \frac{\text{MTBF}}{\text{MTBF} + \text{MTTR}} \geq 0.99999$$

 where MTBF = Mean Time Between Failures, MTTR = Mean Time To Recovery.

-This gives me about **26 minutes** of allowed downtime per month.
-That's... not a lot.
-A bad deploy can blow through that in minutes - or even seconds if something goes really wrong, like a config change that accidentally routes all traffic to a single region.
+This translates to **26 seconds** of allowed downtime per month (0.43 minutes).
+A single bad deploy or infrastructure misconfiguration can exhaust this entire budget.

 **Consistency Requirements:**

-Here's where things get nuanced.
-Not all data needs the same consistency guarantees, and treating everything as strongly consistent will significantly degrade your performance:
+Different data types require different consistency guarantees.
+Treating everything as strongly consistent degrades performance, while treating everything as eventually consistent creates financial and correctness issues.

-- **Financial data** (ad spend, billing): Strong consistency - no exceptions
+- **Financial data** (ad spend, billing): Strong consistency required
   $$\forall t_1 < t_2: \text{Read}(t_2) \text{ observes } \text{Write}(t_1)$$

-  You cannot mess up billing.
-Ever.
-If an advertiser pays for 1000 impressions, they get exactly 1000 impressions.
-Not 999, not 1001.
-Exactly 1000.
-Companies have been sued over much smaller billing discrepancies than you might expect.
+  Billing accuracy is non-negotiable, but engineering trade-offs create acceptable bounds.
+The system must prevent unbounded over-delivery from race conditions. **Bounded over-delivery ≤1% of budget** is acceptable due to practical constraints like server failures and network partitions.

+  Under-delivery is worse (lost revenue + advertiser complaints), so slight over-delivery is the lesser evil.
+Legal precedent: lawsuits typically arise from systematic errors >2-5%, not sub-1% technical variance.

-- **User preferences**: Eventual consistency is fine
+- **User preferences and profiles**: Eventual consistency acceptable
   $$\lim_{t \to \infty} P(\text{AllReplicas consistent}) = 1$$

   If a user updates their interests and sees old targeting for a few seconds, it's not critical.

   **Practical example:** User adds "fitness equipment" to their interests.
 If they see ads for electronics for the next 10-20 seconds while the update propagates across replicas, that's acceptable.
 The user doesn't even notice, and we haven't lost revenue.

-- **Ad inventory**: Bounded staleness (maybe 30 seconds?)
-  $$|\text{Read}(t) - \text{TrueValue}(t)| \leq \epsilon \text{ for } t - t_{write} \leq 30s$$

-  Slightly stale inventory counts are acceptable.
-We might over-serve a campaign by a few impressions, but we can reconcile that later.

-  **Why this works:** An advertiser with a 100K impression budget won't notice if we serve 100,050 impressions due to stale counts.
-We can adjust billing retroactively.
-But if we under-serve by 5K impressions because we were too conservative?
-That's lost revenue and an angry advertiser.
+- **Operational dashboards and reporting**: Eventual consistency acceptable

+  Real-time dashboards showing "impressions served so far today" can tolerate 10-30 second staleness.
+Advertisers checking campaign progress don't need millisecond-accurate counts.

+**Key insight:** The challenge is reconciling strong consistency requirements for financial data with the latency constraints.
+Without proper atomic enforcement, race conditions could cause severe over-budget scenarios (e.g., multiple servers simultaneously allocating from the same budget).
+This is explored in detail in Part 7.

 ### Scale Analysis

 **Data Volume Estimation:**

-With 400M DAU, averaging 20 ad requests/user/day:
+With 400M Daily Active Users (DAU), averaging 20 ad requests/user/day:
 - Daily ad requests: **8B requests/day**
 - Daily log volume (at 1KB per log): **8TB/day**